newrelic/observability-as-code/docs/roadmap.markdown

 ## Introduction

-This is a community driven project, sponsored by New Relic, to build a community around Observability as Code with New Relic.
-This documentation will define the initial problem space, identify who is impacted and provide a roadmap for success.
+Welcome to the Developer Toolkit project!
+This is a community driven effort, sponsored by New Relic, to advance the practice of Observability as Code within our industry and developer community.
+This documentation will define the initial problem space, identify who is impacted and provide a roadmap for our success.

-### Get Involved
+### Get Involved!
+Whether you want to contribute code, have a great idea, or just notice a tpyo, we want to make it possible to share your thoughts and feedback.
+There are a number of ways we can work together.
 * [Roadmap RFC](https://discuss.newrelic.com/t/rfc-developer-toolkit-roadmap-2020/90528) -
   We have established a discussion board, as part of our [Request for Comments](https://en.wikipedia.org/wiki/Request_for_Comments) process